Too many people put too many wrong items in recycle bins. Recycling problems create expensive headaches.

 - Food waste

-- Jars and bottles still half full of product
+- Jars and bottles still with product in them

 - Batteries (and lithium batteries are a fire hazard)